github/maintainermonth/content/events/2024-05-24-open-source-fri.md

 ---

 Join GitHub for Open Source Friday: a weekly celebration of open source projects, brought to you by the folks building them.

-On May 24th, [Marlin](github.com/MarlinFirmware/Marlin) maintainer @thinkyhead will be joining hosts Kedasha Kerr and Andrea Griffiths.
-Marlin is an optimized firmware for RepRap 3D printers based on the Arduino platform.
+On May 24th, indie software developer Scott Lahteine will join us to discuss [@MarlinFirmware](github.com/MarlinFirmware/Marlin), a project born out of the RepRap Project 12 years ago.
+Targeting Arduino micro-controllers, Marlin Firmware has evolved thanks to contributions from hundreds of developers and 3D printer enthusiasts worldwide.
+Join us to learn about the project's history, collaborative development, and impact on the 3D printing community!
 [Sign up on Meetup](https://www.meetup.com/github/) for a reminder, and tune in on [Twitch](https://www.twitch.tv/github).